TaoWu974/TaoWu974.github.io/_news/announcement_5.md

+---
+layout: post
+date: 2022-10-26 15:59:00-0400
+inline: true
+related_posts: false
+---

-26/10/2022: Yanpeng's paper, Comparative genomics provides new insights into the evolution of Colletotrichum, has been online by Mycosphere.
-It's a great honor for me to be a co-author of this paper!
+Our paper, Comparative genomics provides new insights into the evolution of Colletotrichum, has been online by Mycosphere.
+This is an interesting work to explore ML's application in taxonomy.